Stand-Up Comedian

 When you're not performing, do the people around you expect you to be funny 24/7 because of what you do for a living?

-Asked by Delirious about 11 years ago
+Asked by Delirious over 11 years ago

 Ha!
 I hope not!
 Sometimes I'll run into people who were at my show and I can tell they want me to be funny , or they try to crack a lot of jokes to me, that is so fucking annoying.
 Lots of times, once I tell someone I am a comedian, they try to tell joke after joke.
 For whatever reason this happens at a lot of hotel front desks.
 I have to tell them why I am in town and then they start zinging jokes at me.
 The people that know me best know that I am not capable or nor do I want to be funny all the time.
 There is nothing worse than a comedian who is always "on".